 Now Playing: 7 New Songs You Need to Hear

-Every Friday, People CHICA spotlights the most exciting new songs from Latino artists.
-Today, we round up the latest releases for the week ending October 23.
+Every Friday, People CHICA spotlights exciting new songs from Latin artists.
+Today, we round up the latest releases for the week ending April 16.

 Panamanian singer Sofía Valdés has released a Spanish version of her single "Amsterdam" off her debut EP, Ventura.
 "The deeper I get into working on my music, the more I realize how much it's connected to the music that people in my family were making a long time ago," she said in a press release about the EP, which dropped in February.

 2. Llane, “Presente y futuro” (Ft.
 Alvaro Díaz & Zion)

 Llane teamed up with Alvaro Díaz and Zion for a new song and video, "Presente y futuro", released this week. "'Presente y futuro' is the perfect song to dedicate to that person who has been with you at all times," Llane said about the new project.